Via Alpina 1 Switzerland: Bärentrek

 Bear Trek - Route and All Stages

 The Bear Trek, also known as the Bärentrek in German, is the most popular section of the Via Alpina 1.
 The name comes from a time when only wild animals could use this route.
 No bears anymore, but it is certainly wild.
 This tour starts in Meiringen, stage 10 of the Via Alpina 1, and ends in Lenk, stage 15.
-This 6-stage tour takes you through some of the most beautiful and breathtaking parts of the Via Alpina 1.
+This six-stage tour takes you through some of the most beautiful and breathtaking parts of the Via Alpina 1.
 The Bear Trek includes mountain passes, lakes and rivers, small mountain villages, wide valleys and extraordinary views.

 Day